Editor's note, July 16, 2017: We updated this story with new illustrations and new tips and tricks throughout.

 There are really only one or two hard and fast rules for cables and noise.
 The first is to never run a power cable across or near audio or video signal cables, including antenna wires.
 Modern signal cables are well shielded, but if you’re getting hum and it’s not a ground loop, this could well be the cause.
 Note that the cables running to self-powered speakers (non-Wi-Fi) are audio signal cables, not output cables.

-Note that three-wire balanced cables are far less susceptible to power cable hum and other noise than two-wire cables.
-If your equipment gives you the option of using balanced outputs, do so.
+Also note that three-wire balanced signal cables (two signals with reversed polarity are sent--just like the famous humbucker pickup) are far less susceptible to power cable hum and other noise than two-wire cables.
+If your equipment gives you the option of using balanced outputs or inputs, do so.
 Speaker cables, because of the far stronger signal travelling across them, shouldn’t be affected audibly.
 But just to be safe, try to keep your AC cords isolated.

-The other main rule concerns not looping antenna signal cables (twin-lead), which tends to induce the same types of noise as a ground loop by making them antennas themselves.
+The other rule for wires is not looping antenna signal cables (twin-lead), which tends to induce the same noise by making them antennas themselves.
 Electromagnetic induction; it’s a blessing, it’s a curse.
 (If you don’t know about it)

 As to the quality of cables: A poorly made cable can cause noise issues, but there’s no real advantage to spending a fortune on them.
 A common misconception is that the more expensive the metal, the better the cable.
 Wrong.
 Gold is used on connectors because it doesn’t oxidize, not because it’s the best conductor of electricity.
 It’s quite good, better than nickel and chrome, but actually a bit worse than silver and copper.
 Forget platinum—it sounds sexy, but is about 20th down the conductivity list.